Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 1. Goal-Setting Theory

-Goal-setting theory is one of the most widely accepted theories of performance management.
-It posits that specific and challenging goals, when accompanied by appropriate feedback, lead to higher levels of performance.
-This theory underpins many performance management systems, such as MBO and SMART goals.
+Performance goal theory is one of the widely accepted theories of performance management.
+According to the theory, specific and challenging goals, with appropriate feedback, result in high performance levels.
+Most performance management systems embrace this theory, such as MBO and SMART goals.

 2. Expectancy Theory

-Expectancy theory, developed by Victor Vroom, suggests that employees are motivated to perform when they believe their efforts will lead to a desired outcome.
-This theory is foundational in performance management models that link performance to rewards and recognition.
+Expectancy theory, developed by Victor Vroom, suggests that employees work when they expect to receive outcomes or results for their work.
+This is the core theory in most performance management models that relate performance to rewards and recognition.

 3. Equity Theory

-A structured performance management model creates a culture of accountability.
-Employees know what they are responsible for and how their performance will be measured.
-This transparency leads to greater ownership of tasks and a more results-oriented approach to work.
+An effective structured performance management model creates a culture of accountability.
+Thus, there is an understanding about what people are accountable to and how their performance will be measured.
+Consequently, the transparency breeds ownership as well as results-related work directions.

-One of the primary goals of any performance management system is to identify areas where employees can grow and develop.
-By offering personalized development plans, employees can build new skills, improve their performance, and advance in their careers.
+A primary purpose of any performance management system is to ensure that employees grow and develop in areas where needed.
+Offering personalized development plans helps employees build new skills, improves their overall performance, and takes them one step forward in their careers.

 4. Improved Employee Engagement